 - Amarone Wines: The vast majority of Amarone wines come from the Valpolicella area, in Italy's northeast corner.
 They are typically considered one of Italy's big, bold red wines, Amarone has fruit-forward flavors of cherry, raisins, plums, and spice.
 They are made from grapes that have been partially dried and historically have had higher alcohol contents (14-16% range).
 Top Amarone producers to consider are Masi, Spirit, and Allegrini.

 - Pinot Grigio: As for better quality Italian white wines, often Pinot Grigio comes to mind.
 For Pinot Grigio, Alto Adige has it going on.
-Deeply aromatic, vivid white wines with flavor and presence - try one of the Top 20 Pinot Grigios from Alto Adige, the white wine for summer sipping.
+Deeply aromatic, vivid white wines with flavor and presence.
 Consider Elena Walch, J. Hofstatter, Santa Margherita and Weingut Niklas for some stellar Pinot Grigio finds.